wstester/ruby-rails-sample/README.md

 # make sure you are in your project directory
 cd ~/sites/warpspeed-rails.dev

+# set the local ruby version to 2.1.4
+rbenv local 2.1.4

 # use the bundler to install gemfiles
 bundle install
 ```